Tommie Campbell: Tennessee Titans

-He was selected by the Tennessee Titans in the seventh round of the 2011 NFL Draft.
-In a 2012-week 3 matchup against the [Tampa Bay Bucs], in the first quarter, Darius Reynaud caught a punt and threw a Lateral pass to Campbell, who returned the football 65 yards for a touchdown similar to the Music City Miracle.
-The Titans would win 44–41 in Overtime.
+Campbell was selected by the Tennessee Titans in the seventh round of the 2011 NFL draft with the 251st overall pick.
 On August 29, 2014, he was released.

 Jacksonville Jaguars

 Campbell signed with the Jacksonville Jaguars after a season-ending injury to cornerback Alan Ball.
 He was waived on August 29, 2015.

 Calgary Stampeders

 Campbell started all 18 games and had 71 defensive tackles including a tackle for a loss, 1 special-teams tackle, 3 interceptions and 9 knockdowns, one of his interceptions being a game winning one in an overtime victory against the BC Lions in week 3.
 He also added four punt returns for 21 yards.
 He was named a West Division all-star.
 On January 24, 2017, Campbell turned himself into police custody after being charged with multiple drug related charges.
 Police believed he was selling drugs out of his residence in Aliquippa, Pennsylvania during the CFL off-season.
 However, the charges were subsequently dropped and his record cleared.
 Campbell returned to the Stamps for the team's 2017 training camp.